Renewable energy and energy efficiency

 Overall term: 2007 to 2018

-A first-hour supporter of the newly established Sustainable and Renewable Energy Development Authority (SREDA), the programme’s strategic orientation is geared to increasing the use of renewable energies and raising energy efficiency while formulating concepts for their generation and up-scaling.
-Programme inputs – including pilot activities to ensure market sustainability – focus on building technological and human resources capacity and on developing innovative financial mechanisms and a regulatory environment.
-The programme also co-operates widely with supply and demand-side stakeholders, financial institutions and regulatory authorities.
+The Renewable Energy and Energy Efficiency Programme’s (REEEP) strategic orientation is geared to increasing the use of renewable energies and raising energy efficiency while formulating concepts for their generation.
+Programme inputs – including pilot activities to ensure market sustainability – focus on building technological and human resources capacity and on developing innovative financial mechanisms and a suitable regulatory environment.
+The programme also co-operates widely with supply and demand-side stakeholders, development partners, financial institutions and regulatory authorities.

 The programme essentially aims to:

 - Develop the framework conditions required for the promotion of renewable energy and energy efficiency.
-It plans to do this by means of policy advocacy and by supporting SREDA’s institutional development.
+It plans to do this by means of policy advocacy and by supporting Sustainable and Renewable Energy Development Authority’s (SREDA) institutional capacity development.